josehoras/josehoras.github.io/_posts/2020-04-19-knowledge-distillation.md

 ## Code example

-Next I want to take you through a very simple distillation example on MNIST.
+Next I want to take you through a very simple distillation example in PyTorch using MNIST.
 To practice yourself you can download the code from [GitHub](https://github.com/josehoras/Knowledge-Distillation) and play with this [Jupyter Notebook](https://github.com/josehoras/Knowledge-Distillation/blob/master/knowledge_distillation.ipynb).

 To reduce all complexity and just focus on the distillation part I will train the student network using only the teachers' soft targets.
 This means we renounce the additional accuracy obtained by training with the original data labels.
 I also limit myself to use linear feedforward networks, without convolutions, batch normalization, etc...
 We'll just employ a big linear network and a small linear network.